 Interestingly in my research, I found that whichever direction I try to turn I am going to end up a hypocrite in one way or another.

-While I do look for coffee that is sustainably grown and fairtrade, they still end up being packaged in some form of
+While I do look for coffee that is sustainably grown and fairtrade, it still ends up being packaged in some form of

-I am looking for something good here but I still get screwed.
+I am looking for something right here, but I still get screwed.
 So should I just quit drinking coffee?

 So while by no means this zero waste blog is designed to convert you into something you are not, however, I will share ways on how you can reduce the impact on the environment.
 But be warned it isn’t always going to work out perfectly.